 United Airlines reported net sales of $12.1 billion in Q2 '22, up from $5.47 billion in Q2 '21, as passenger revenue bounced back.
 Despite a 3x rise in its fuel expenses, the company saw operating income improve from a $270 million loss to $878 million in Q2 '22.
 Due to this, the company's net income jumped, and EPS came in higher at $1.01, up from -$1.34 for the same period last year.

 Below are key drivers of UAL that present opportunities for upside or downside to the current Trefis price estimate.

 United's Mainline Passenger Yield: United's passenger yield increased from $0.127 in 2009 to $0.164 in 2014.
 However, due to increased competition in the domestic market, the airline experienced pricing pressure, which led to a sharp fall in its passenger yield in 2016.
 United's passenger yield declined to $0.159 during the year.
-However, we expect the competition to ease out, causing the airline's passenger yield to grow steadily to $0.177 by the end of the Trefis forecast period.
+In 2021, the figure came in at $0.157.
+However, we expect the competition to ease out, causing the airline's passenger yield to grow steadily to $0.168 by the end of the Trefis forecast period.